 Grieve the Loss

 Many pregnancy resource centers host small, confidential groups where you can walk this path together with other women.
-Some ways to work through your grief may include writing out your feelings for your child or even having a quiet time of reflection to process and remind yourself of God’s grace and love.
+Additionally, some ways to work through your grief may include writing out your feelings for your child or even having a quiet time of reflection to process.
+Overall, remember to remind yourself of God’s grace and love.

 Teri K. Reisser, M.S., M.F.T., is a licensed marriage and family therapist who has been counseling post-abortive women since 1984.
 Paul C. Reisser, M.D., serves on the National Physicians Resource Council for Focus on the Family.
 They live in Thousand Oaks, Calif.